 JL: It strikes me that the FEC, before many other agencies, had the experience of being led by folks who are ideologically opposed to its mission, and now we’re seeing that more with other agencies in Washington.

 AR: You’re quite right.
 The way I see it, the FEC was in a way a test case.
 It was an important commission that had an impact on members of Congress and senators and their campaigns.
 And Sen. McConnell, who appointed all three of these commissioners, has a strong ideological opposition to disclosure and campaign finance law.
 So the effort to decimate this commission was done tactically and thoughtfully and now it’s something that will ultimately be utilized for many other agencies in the government.
-The idea of public service and following what the mission of the agencies are is not something that seems to be of concern.
+The idea of public service, and following what the missions of the agencies are, is not something that seems to be of concern.

 JL: As you mentioned, Don McGahn is now the White House counsel.
 What should we make of that?

 AR: The concern about that is that he is a person that once said about the FEC, “I’m not enforcing the law as Congress passed it.
 I plead guilty as charged.”
 And that is a stunning thing for any lawyer to say.
 But it is also stunning for any person who is supposedly doing the service to the public that they were appointed to do and expected to do when they were confirmed by the Senate.
 So I think what we can make of that is that the advice that he’s going to give may not be the kind of advice that most general counsels should, which is neutral, thoughtful, helping the president achieve whatever the president’s policy desires are but also giving very careful explanations of legal concerns.